N.Korea launches second hypersonic missile in fiery test | Technology

 North Korea fired a "hypersonic missile" this week that successfully hit a target, state news agency KCNA reported on Thursday, its second such test as the country pursues new military capabilities amid stalled denuclearisation talks.

-In Wednesday's test, the "hypersonic gliding warhead" detached from its rocket booster and manoeuvred 120 km (75 miles) laterally before it "precisely hit" a target 700 km (430 miles) away, KCNA reported.
-The missile demonstrated its ability to combine "multi-step glide jump flight and strong lateral manoeuvring," KCNA said.
+In Wednesday's test, the "hypersonic gliding warhead" detached from its rocket booster and maneuvered 120 km (75 miles) laterally before it "precisely hit" a target 700 km (430 miles) away, KCNA reported.
+The missile demonstrated its ability to combine "multi-step glide jump flight and strong lateral maneuvering", KCNA said.

 The test also confirmed components such as flight control and its ability to operate in the winter, KCNA added.
 "The successive successes in the test launches in the hypersonic missile sector have strategic significance in that they hasten a task for modernizing strategic armed force of the state," the KCNA report said.

-While it has not tested nuclear bombs or long-range intercontinental ballistic missiles (ICBMs) since 2017, in recent years North Korea has developed and launched a range of more manoeuvrable missiles and warheads likely aimed at being able to overcome missile defences like those wielded by South Korea and the United States, analysts have said.
-"My impression is that the North Koreans have identified hypersonic gliders as a potentially useful qualitative means to cope with missile defence," said Ankit Panda, a senior fellow at the U.S.-based Carnegie Endowment for International Peace.
+While it has not tested nuclear bombs or long-range intercontinental ballistic missiles (ICBMs) since 2017, in recent years North Korea has developed and launched a range of more maneuverable missiles and warheads likely aimed at being able to overcome missile defenses like those wielded by South Korea and the United States, analysts have said.
+"My impression is that the North Koreans have identified hypersonic gliders as a potentially useful qualitative means to cope with missile defense," said Ankit Panda, a senior fellow at the U.S.-based Carnegie Endowment for International Peace.

 NEW MISSILE Hypersonic weapons are considered the next generation of arms that aim to rob adversaries of reaction time and traditional defeat mechanisms.

-It is a different version than the weapon tested last year, and was first unveiled at a defence exhibition in Pyongyang in October, Panda said.
-"They likely set up at least two separate development programmes," he added.
+It is a different version than the weapon tested last year, and was first unveiled at a defense exhibition in Pyongyang in October, Panda said.
+"They likely set up at least two separate development programs," he added.
 "One of these was the Hwasong-8, which was tested in September.
 This missile, which shares a few features in common with the Hwasong-8, is another."

 In a call with Japanese Foreign Minister Yoshimasa Hayashi on Thursday, U.S. Secretary of State Antony Blinken condemned the North Korea missile launch and discussed cooperation to achieve complete denuclearization and lasting peace on the Korean Peninsula, the U.S. State Department said in a statement.
 "We take any new capability seriously, and as we've said, we condemn (North Korea's) continued testing of ballistic missiles, which are destabilizing to the region and to the international community," a State Department spokesperson said later.